HyagoOliveira/AnimatorStates/README.md

         private void OnEnable() => runState.OnEnter += HandleRunEnter;
         private void OnDisable() => runState.OnEnter -= HandleRunEnter;

-        private void HandleRunEnter()
-        {
-            print("Player starts to run!");
+        private void HandleRunEnter() => print("Player starts to run!");
     }
 }
-}
 ```

 #### Binding a State into Animator Controller

 The final step is open your Animation Controller asset, select a State and click on the **Add Behaviour** button.

 Select **StateBinder** and type your class name on the **State Name** field, like "RunState".

 ![AnimatorController Screenshot](/Docs~/AnimatorController.png "Using Abstract State")

 ### Using AnimatorStateMachineGUI

-Add the [AnimatorStateMachineGUI](/Runtime/StateMachine/AnimatorStateMachineGUI.cs) component inside the same GameObject where your AnimatorStateMachine component is
+Add the [AnimatorStateMachineGUI](/Runtime/StateMachine/AnimatorStateMachineGUI.cs) component inside the same GameObject where your **AnimatorStateMachine** component is
 and you be able to see the Current and Last States on your Game window.

 ## Installation

 ### Using the Package Registry Server

-Follow the instructions inside [here](https://cutt.ly/ukvj1c8) and the package **ActionCode-[PACKAGE]**
+Follow the instructions inside [here](https://cutt.ly/ukvj1c8) and the package **ActionCode-Animator States**
 will be available for you to install using the **Package Manager** windows.

 ### Using the Git URL